 My pedagogical research interests are focused on a main theme of facilitating scientific literacy and translational skill development of undergraduate students.
-I have approached this goal via through the engagement of undergraduate students in blended and online learning and scientific discussions via social media platforms and through the discipline-related mentoring of undergraduate students in the laboratory.
+I have approached this goal through pedagogical research evaluating methods that can be used to enhance student learning outcomes and engagement within the science classroom in addition to discipline-related mentoring of undergraduate students in the laboratory.
 Both research directions involve the direct supervision of students in team-based projects that are directed towards publishable manuscripts that are co-authored amongst all student participants.
-Having been one of the faculty leads towards the implementation of Blended and Online Learning in the Faculty of Science at McMaster, I am currently carrying out a comprehensive study evaluating the efficacy of Blended Learning in a first year Cell and Molecular Biology classroom.
-A more broad pedagogical research interest of mine has been the measurement of student reflections and course-related outcomes as self-reported in the McMaster Learning Portfolio database.
+A more broad research interest of mine has been the analysis of Blended Learning course outcomes on student learning and the measurement of student reflections and course-related outcomes as self-reported in the McMaster Learning Portfolio database.
 It is through this type of an analysis that it will be possible to identify the academic and professional development of our students and their ultimate career action plans.
-Further details are outlined below.
+My research projects are outlined below:

 Assessing the Outcomes of Blended Learning in a Level I Biology Course

-McMaster MIIETL Leadership in Teaching and Learning Fellowship (2015-2017)
+Funding: McMaster MacPherson Institute Leadership in Teaching and Learning Fellowship Program (2015-present)

-- Follow up research included collaborating with Lauren Tabone (BIO4C09 student) to explore the use of exploring of the use of social media and technological teaching tools in the high school science classroom as a means of developing scientific literacy in pre-university students.
-This study was completed in May 2016, and will be ready for publication later in 2016.
+Follow up research included collaborating with Lauren Tabone (former BIO4C09 student) to explore the use of exploring of the use of social media and technological teaching tools in the high school science classroom as a means of developing scientific literacy in pre-university students.
+Results of this study will also be submitted for publication.

 Establishing a Meta-analysis based Learning Portfolio database

-- There are many characteristics of model organisms that make them beneficial for use in undergraduate teaching and independent research projects.
-One such model organism is the invasive brown marmorated stink bug, a major agricultural pest that is rapidly spreading throughout North America and Europe.
-I have recently established an undergraduate-driven research program in the Faculty of Science at McMaster University, investigating the intergrated cardiovascular and immune physiological processes of these stink bugs.
-Discoveries made through these projects will not only contribute towards possible pest control strategies but will most importantly provide undergraduate students with more opportunities for applied, discipline-related research activities and research opportunities in the Faculty of Science.
+There are many characteristics of model organisms that make them beneficial for use in undergraduate teaching and independent research projects.
+One such model organism is the invasive brown marmorated stink bug (BMSB), a major agricultural pest that is rapidly spreading throughout North America and Europe.
+I have recently established an undergraduate-driven research program in the Faculty of Science at McMaster University, investigating the integrated cardiovascular and immune physiological processes of these stink bugs and other relevant agricultural pests.
+Discoveries made through these projects will not only contribute towards possible pest control strategies but will most importantly provide undergraduate students with more experiential opportunities for applied, discipline-related research activities and research opportunities in the Faculty of Science.

-- We are currently in preparation of our first manuscript with undergraduate students Irtaza Tahir (Hons.
-Life Sciences) and Ryan Peters (Arts and Sciences) in collaboration with Dr. Angela B. Lange (University of Toronto)
+We are currently in preparation of our first manuscript with research students Irtaza Tahir (former Hons.
+Life Sciences student) , Ryan Peters and Victoria Radauskas (former Arts and Sciences/Biology Students) in collaboration with Dr. Angela B. Lange (University of Toronto)